Canterbury–Otago tussock grasslands

-The Canterbury-Otago tussock grasslands is an ecoregion of the South Island, New Zealand, part of the wider tussock grasslands of New Zealand.
+The Canterbury–Otago tussock grasslands is an ecoregion of the South Island, New Zealand, part of the wider tussock grasslands of New Zealand.

 Location and description

-This ecoregion is a large area of dry grassy plains between the east coast and the Southern Alps / Kā Tiritiri o te Moana that form the spine of South Island, in the regions of Canterbury and Otago.
+This ecoregion is a large area of dry grassy plains between the east coast and the Southern Alps / Kā Tiritiri o te Moana, in the regions of Canterbury and Otago.
 The area includes the Canterbury Plains along the coast, uplands such as the mountains of Central Otago and the Hawkdun Range and mountain basins such as the Mackenzie Basin and the Maniototo.
 The grasslands altogether form the largest flat plain of New Zealand and are largely used for grazing livestock.
 Less rain falls on this eastern side of the Southern Alps so the climate is dry with a warm summer and cold winter, with the highland basins being the driest of all (less than 500mm per year).
 The upland areas of Canterbury, such as the Craigieburn are higher and wetter than those of Old Man Range and the other flat-topped blocks of Otago, which are colder and often covered in wet bogs.
 A number of rivers including the Rangitata, Rakaia, Ashburton / Hakatere and Waimakariri cross the Canterbury Plains in a unique web of braids that weave in and out of each other.
 The rivers of Otago are deeper and include New Zealand's largest, the Clutha River / Mata-Au.

 Flora

 There are few endemic plants on these grassy plains.
 While there was probably once forest the plains are now special in New Zealand as a large area of pasture almost entirely covered with grasses that are resilient to drought and the constant threat of fire.
 The endemic tussock grasses such as slim snow tussock have now been replaced by introduced pasture grasses in many areas.
-Some upland areas have a cover of Chionochloa tussocks plus heath of Chionohebe and spiky Aciphylla plus some threatened plant species including the shrub Hebe cupressoides, a daisy (Olearia hectori), and some Peraxilla mistletoes.
+Some upland areas have a cover of Chionochloa tussocks plus heath of Chionohebe and spiky Aciphylla plus some threatened plant species including the shrub Hebe cupressoides, a daisy (Olearia hectorii), and some Peraxilla mistletoes.

 In some places there are patches of original or replanted beech forest.
-The Hinewai Reserve on the Banks Peninsula preserves enclaves old-growth and second-growth forest, mostly of red beech (Nothofagus fusca), with evergreen broadleaf shrubs and low trees including kānuka (Kunzea ericoides), māhoe (Melicytus spp.), Pseudopanax arboreus, Schefflera digitata, kōwhai (Sophora spp.), scattered podocarp conifers tōtara (Podocarpus totara), mataī (Prumnopitys taxifolia), and kahikatea (Dacrycarpus dacrydioides), and many species of ferns in the understory.
+The Hinewai Reserve on the Banks Peninsula preserves enclaves old-growth and second-growth forest, mostly of red beech (Nothofagus fusca), with evergreen broadleaf shrubs and low trees including kānuka (Kunzea spp.), māhoe (Melicytus spp.), Pseudopanax arboreus, Schefflera digitata, kōwhai (Sophora spp.), scattered podocarp conifers tōtara (Podocarpus totara), mataī (Prumnopitys taxifolia), and kahikatea (Dacrycarpus dacrydioides), and many species of ferns in the understory.

 Finally plants of the Canterbury riverine areas include lichens, Raoulia daisies, willowherbs, and shrubs like Muehlenbeckia.